rubeus90/WonderRSS/README.md

 # WonderRss

-A simple RSS reader for Android 3.x and more.
-This application is initially madeas part of a small programming project at ESIEE Paris engineering school.
+A simple RSS reader for Android 3.x or above.
+This application is initially made as part of a small programming project at ESIEE Paris engineering school.

 <p align="center">
 <img src="https://raw.github.com/rubeus90/wonder-rss/master/viewNexus.png" width="310" />&nbsp;